-This French cheese, whose name means “Little Goat,” is shaped into little discs and ripened for only 10 to 15 days, making the cheese mild and rather soft.
-At fifteen days, your Cabecou may have developed a slight blue mold over its surface, which will lend a bit of a sharper flavor to an otherwise mild cheese.
-This cheese can be marinated in the style of mozzarella, if you like.
+This French cheese, whose name means “Little Goat,” is shaped into small discs and ripened for only 10 to 15 days, making the cheese mild and rather soft.
+At fifteen days, your Cabecou may have developed a slight blue mold over its surface, which will lend a sharper flavor to an otherwise mild cheese.
+This cheese can be marinated in the style of mozzarella, if desired.
 It has an 18-hour setting period, so make sure you will be around the house for a while before attempting to make it.
 You will also need crottin molds to shape this cheese correctly.

 - 2 teaspoons sea or cheese salt

 - 1 teaspoon crushed basil

 - ½ teaspoon red pepper flakes

 - 1 quart olive oil